UPD release bodycam footage of officer-involved shooting

 UTICA, N.Y.
-(WUTR/WFXV/WPNY) – The Utica Police Department has released bodycam footage on their Facebook page of the officer-involved shooting that led to the death of 61-year-old David Litts on Monday, September 12th.
+(WUTR/WFXV/WPNY) – The Utica Police Department has released bodycam footage of the officer-involved shooting that led to the death of 61-year-old David Litts on Monday, September 12th.

 The 19-minute and 20-second video shows body-worn camera footage, 911 Recordings, and officer radio transmissions of the events that took place.

 The video is raw and contains disturbing images and strong language.
-Eyewitness News is preparing a broadcast edited version of the footage which can be seen during our 6:00 pm broadcast on WUTR Channel 20 and also here on CNYhomepage.com.
+Viewer discretion is advised

+On Monday, September 12th, officers arrived at the home of David Litts after receiving a 911 call that he was suicidal.
+During the call, Litts claimed to have multiple weapons and made repeated threats to the operator that he intended to harm himself and others that night.

+The Utica Police Department’s SWAT team and Crisis Negotiator were on the scene and made repeated attempts to de-escalate the situation.
+But it ultimately resulted in the death of Litts when he allegedly charged at officers with a large kitchen knife, forcing them to open fire.